 It is later revealed that the whole interaction was a delusion Arthur had made up in his mind.
 Yes, he did stalk her.
 However, she did not approach him about it, nor did she enter a relationship with him.
 The whole fabrication of their relationship is easy to spot, especially considering Sophie’s daughter is never seen with her when she’s “with” Arthur.

 The fake Sophie relationship reinforces the fact that Arthur is not a trustworthy storyteller.

 6) Thomas Wayne is Confronted by Arthur/Joker

 Arthur walks up from the street into a crowd protesting the socioeconomic structure in front of a theatre hall.
-A fight breaks out among the protesters and police officers; giving Arthur just enough time to slip past the barrier and sneak into the side door of the theatre.
+A fight breaks out among the protesters and police officers, giving Arthur just enough time to slip past the barrier and sneak into the side door of the theatre.
 He also has enough time to find a random theatre attendant uniform without being caught.
-He even has the chance to catch a few snippets of the Charlie Chaplin film being played.
+He even has the chance to see a few snippets of the Charlie Chaplin film being played.

 Shortly after, he spots Thomas Wayne leaving the theatre and follows him to the bathroom.
 There, Arthur confronts his alleged father.
 This confrontation doesn’t go so well and ends with Arthur getting punched in the face hard by Wayne.
-The next scene transitions from Arthur leaning over the bathroom counter with a bloody nose to him leaning over his kitchen counter.
+The following scene transitions from Arthur leaning over the bathroom counter with a bloody nose leaning over his kitchen counter.
 Later in the film, there is no indication of this assault.
 No bruising.
 Nothing.